simphonydeveloper/microsblogs/products/simphony2screen/README.md

 In the **settings**, you can choose **images** or **videos** to display advertisements.

 Video:The video will be played in a loop.
-Image:The image will be played according to the time interval (of course, one image will not)
+Image:The image will be played according to the time interval (of course, one image will not).

+Text:Text scrolling display.